mubinui/green_certification/docs/system_design.md

 ## Deployment Strategy

-The Green Certification system will be deployed using a containerized microservices architecture:
+The Green Duty system will be deployed using a containerized microservices architecture:

 1. **Containerization**
    - Each service will be packaged as a Docker container